IT’S PUMPKIN SEASON!

 - Add a soup ladle or two of the stock until the rice is just covered, and stir continuously with a wooden spoon.
 When the stock is almost completely absorbed, repeat this process for about 15 minutes (it depends on the rice’s cooking time, which should be clearly indicated on the package)

-- Add the squash, cut in small pieces.
+- Add pumpkin, cut in small pieces.
 Cook stiring for about 2-3 minutes.

 It is important to know about rice when buying for risotto; choose short-grained round or semi-round rice, rich in starch; among the best rice for making risotto are Italian Arborio and Carnaroli.
 Don’t forget that risotto requires a great deal of attention and continuous stirring!
 Risotto is a perfect gluten-free dish. -Paola